yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Registration/TC-022_Validate_Security_Question_Dropdown_Is_Visible.md

 ## 🧪 Test Steps
 1. Open the application
 2. Access the registration page
-3. Locate the "Security Question" dropdown field
+3. Locate the "Security Question" field

 ---

 ## ✅ Expected Result

-The "Security Question" dropdown field should be visible and accessible to the user
+The "Security Question" field must be visible and accessible to the user